minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find Inmate Death Records in Minnesota?

 State laws require the Department of Corrections to register inmate deaths with the Department of Health (DOH).
-The DOH allows public access to non-certified non-sensitive death records from 1997 until date through this database.
+The DOH allows public access to non-certified, non-sensitive death records from 1997 to the present through this database.
 For older death records, the requester may search the Minnesota Historical Archives.

 How do I Conduct a Federal Prison Inmate Search?

-Federal prisons house offenders convicted of federal crimes and depending on the severity of the crime, offenders are held in minimum or maximum-security facilities.
+Federal prisons house offenders convicted of federal crimes, and depending on the severity of the crime, offenders are held in minimum or maximum-security facilities.
 All federal prisons in Minnesota are under the administration of the Federal Bureau of Prisons (BOP).
-To find an inmate at the prison, use the BOP Inmate locator.
+To find an inmate at the prison, use the BOP Inmate Locator.
 BOP allows searchers to find information on inmates incarcerated as far back as 1982.
-To achieve this, the searcher may use the offender’s unique BOP number or full name.
+The searcher may use the offender's unique BOP number or full name to achieve this.

 Furthermore, providing additional information such as race, age, and sex helps narrow down the search from thousands of results.
 Bear in mind that records on inmates incarcerated before 1982 are only available on the National Archives and Records Administration (NARA) website.
-There, the searcher will have access to a database of inmate information from 1870 to 1981.
+The searcher will have access to an inmate information database from 1870 to 1981.

 How Long Does it Take For An Inmate's Information to Be Published in Minnesota Inmate Locator?

-It takes a few business days for an inmate’s information to be published.
+It takes a few business days to publish an inmate's information.
 It is common practice for local jails and state prisons to publish or update the information of newly incarcerated individuals at midnight.
-However, the availability of information is mostly dependent on technology at the facility and the number of staff that handles the processing or booking of inmates.
-Thus, it may take a few business days to see published information on the Minnesota Inmate Locator.
+However, the availability of information is primarily dependent on the facility's technology and the number of staff who handle the processing or booking of inmates.
+Thus, seeing published information on the Minnesota Inmate Locator may take a few business days.

 disclaimer